CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/02-Login to Azure Portal.md

 In this task you will login to Microsoft Azure using your credentials and access the Azure Portal dashboard.

-1. In the LabVM desktop, select the **Azure Portal** icon to access the Azure Portal.
+1. From the virtual machine which is loaded in your browser, select the **Azure Portal** icon to access the Azure Portal.

 1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.